Year 2018: ExPloring Europe and beyond

 Here is the summary graph of all the costs during the year.
 Accommodation costs sum up to 3 291 €, which means that we paid in average 14,2 € per night (excluding all free-of-charge accommodations).
 This is pretty low average price for a night, taking into account that we spent most of the year in Europe and quite often rented whole apartments.
 Regarding eating and drinking, we used all in all 3 693 € for food and drinks in restaurants, and 3 365 € for groceries.
 Restaurant bill is actually surprisingly big, since we like to cook most of the meals ourselves.
 The sum of course also includes all alcohol drinks in restaurants, pubs and microbreweries during the year.
 Divided to daily level, the two of us used 19,3 € per day for eating and drinking.

 Traveling costs, which means mostly train and bus tickets, fuel and car repairs, sum up to 2 362 €, so 6,5 € per day.
 Most of the flights this year were covered by our travel partner airBaltic, and the flights to Moscow and Siberia by Follow Up Siberia project.
-Fitness costs, alias entrance fees to gyms add up to 156 €, so 13 euros per month.
-Other costs, 992 €, include dental operations (460 €), some clothes and shoes, entrance fees, supplies and toiletries.
+Fitness costs, alias entrance fees to gyms, add up to 156 €, so 13 euros per month.
+Other costs, 992 €, include dental operations (460 €), some clothes and shoes, entrance fees to sights, supplies and toiletries.